 While exercise alone will improve muscle tone, for the best result cardio workouts should also be performed regularly.
 Cardio exercise will burn extra calories, reduce your body fat, and also provide many other health benefits.

-Cutting back on your food intake if you are overweight will also help to reduce your body fat and better highlight the muscle-tone obtained from regular workouts.
+Cutting your food intake if you are overweight will also help to reduce your body fat.
+With less fat, the muscle-tone obtained from regular workouts will be evident.

 I hope you found this article on the best leg workouts for women informative and that it helps you achieve your fitness goal.